Best Practices for Data Recovery from a Failed NAS Promise Vess A2330 RAID Configuration

 Yes, natural disasters such as floods or fires can result in data loss for NAS Promise Vess A2330 devices.
 These devices are physical storage systems that can be affected by physical damage caused by such disasters.
 If the device is submerged in water or exposed to fire, the internal components may get damaged, leading to data loss.
 Additionally, power outages or electrical surges caused by natural disasters can also damage the device and result in data loss.
 It is always recommended to have proper backup and disaster recovery plans in place to mitigate the risk of data loss in such situations.

-Although NAS Vess A2330 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Vess A2330 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view